-At the end of the current fiscal year, the County had total outstanding debt, excluding capital leases, of \$182.7 million.
+At the end of the current fiscal year, the County had total outstanding debt, excluding capital leases, of \$180.9 million.
 This amount was comprised of debt backed by the full faith and credit of the County and user fees.
-The County's outstanding debt decreased \$7.4 million during the current fiscal year.
-The net decrease resulted from approximately \$13 million in principal payments, changes in deferred amounts and results of refunding; \$12.2 million redemption of airport runway bonds; and approximately \$17.8 million in new borrowings.
-Funds borrowed were used for infrastructure projects of \$8 million, environmental projects of \$5.7 million, educational projects of \$1.8 million and public safety costs of \$2.3 million.
-The County issued refunding bonds of \$7.7 million to refund a portion of the County's outstanding 2003 and 2003A Public Improvement Bonds, resulting in a total 2012 issuance of \$25.5 million.
+The County's outstanding debt decreased \$1.7 million during the current fiscal year.
+The debt decreased by approximately \$13.7 million from principal payments, changes in deferred amounts, net results of refunding, and increased by \$12 million in new borrowings.
+Funds borrowed were used for infrastructure projects of \$8.2 million, public facilities projects of \$1 million, educational projects of \$2.6 million and public safety costs of \$.2 million.
+The County issued refunding bonds of \$12.5 million to refund a portion of the County's outstanding 2005 and 2006 Public Improvement Bonds, resulting in a total 2013 bond issuance of \$24.5 million.